ItsPatrq/minimal-music-project/README.md

 Configuration via .yml files

 Structure of `_data/menu.yml`:

 * menu_pages: a list of items in menu.
 Each item contains information:
   * title: Menu position title
   * url: URL for href
   * category: unique identifier of category.
 Used to determine which menu item is selected
   * tooltip: Tooltip for menu item
 * menu_contacts: a list of items to be displayed for a contact section in menu
   * faicon: FavIcon to be displayed in menu
   * url: URL for href
   * target: target value of \<a> tag

 Structure of `_data/metaData.yml`:

 * author: Site Author name
 * logo: relative url to the logo
 * clickToEnlargeImages: boolean value to enable/disable "full-screen" images on click
 * cookies: customize information about site cookies
   * enabled: determine if should show cookies pop-up
   * message: text on cookie pop-up
   * agreeButtonText: text on agree button
   * disagreeButtonText: text on disagree button
   * agreeButtonFnName: function in the `window` scope to execute on cookie agree
   * disagreeButtonFnName: function in the `window` scope to execute on cookie disagree
   * header: title of the pop-up window
   * consent: list of objects that will be rendered on a site with "cookies" layout for acceptance.
 Each object needs to have:
     * name: bolded on render
     * description: description of the cookie
     * cookieName: under what name it will be saved in the local storage (selected checkbox as "true", unselected as "false")

 Structure of `_data/customs.yml`:

 * custom-css: a list of urls to custom css files
 * custom-js: a list of urls to custom javascript files

 ## Posts front matter parameters

 ### Embedding media

 Each post can have it's own associated player.
 Information on how to embed the player should be described under *embed\_player* parameter.
 Each player should have at least two parameters: *src* and *type*, where *type* will define on how to fill *src*.
 Supported types:

 * soundcloud - src should be full url to song
 * bandcamp - on a "embed song" option on bandcamp, everything after *EmbeddedPlayer/* in generated code should be put to src parameter in front matter
 * spotify - src should be id of the song.
 It can be acquired via "copy song link", e.g. for url https://open.spotify.com/track/67IdIp2ij8oqTFsSguvy2I?si=f735480b74414902 the src should be 67IdIp2ij8oqTFsSguvy2I
+* spotifyalbum - same as "spotify", but src id of an album
+* spotifyepisode - same as "spotify", but src id of an podcast episode
+* spotifyshow - same as "spotify", but src if of an podcast serie (show)
 * youtube - src should be the *v* uri parameter, e.g. for url https://www.youtube.com/watch?v=dfdruxvE9-0 the src should be dfdruxvE9-0
 * anchor.fm - src is the full episode name (e.g. for URL https://anchor.fm/sucias/episodes/Not-All-Men-e15v6dv src should be Not-All-Men-e15v6dv)
 * audio_file - src should be path to file.
 Additionaly, required properties are name of the song (it will display in player) and boolean value *is\_relative\_url* (for easy access to files served from the same domain)